siran/writing/documents/Outreach/longitudinal_delay_circular_bright_branch_em_fields_v3.md

 $$

 Thus the standard post-overlap Poynting flux contains interference cross terms.
-Those cross terms are part of the ordinary-output reading discussed in Section 10.
+Those cross terms belong to the standard electromagnetic description of the overlap field.
+Section 10 then gives the equivalent lossless output-mode decomposition.

 The loaded-branch test uses a different bookkeeping quantity: the conserved two-input longitudinal flux assigned to the selected branch.
 Define the